sunmer/Typescript-VueJS-and-AWS-template/README.md

 **Step 3 - running the application**

 To start the application, use your terminal and go to the root folder.
-Then execute the following command:
+Then execute this command, which will basically set up the entire application structure (see https://github.com/sunmer/typescript-vuejs-aws-template#application-architecture).
+Both the API and Front-end hot reload code when run locally.

 ```sh

   docker-compose up

 ```

-The above command will basically set up the entire application structure (see https://github.com/sunmer/typescript-vuejs-aws-template#application-architecture).
-Both the API and Front-end hot reload code when run locally.

 **Step 4 - verify that the application is up and running**